 And yet for all the mission creep, all the misconceptions of Iraqis, all the anger toward leadership, the implicit menace in so many of these texts actually seems to be us patriots back home.
 Hajjis may have tried to blow the soldiers to hell and incompetent commanders hastened that ride, but yellow ribbon wearing supporters on the homefront are the ones who sent these soldiers to war in the first place.
 Perhaps that’s why a majority of American Iraq War fiction to date is actually set in the United States.
 Half of The Yellow Birds.
 More than half of Eleven Days.
 Significant majorities of the stories in both Fire and Forget and You Know When the Men Are Gone.
 All of Billy Lynn’s Long Halftime Walk.
 In fact, David Abrams’ Fobbit is the only American Iraq War fiction set wholly in Iraq.

 These stories are filled with ruined marriages and drunken benders and PTSD-inducing trips to the mall.
-According to the Department of Veterans Affairs, an estimated 22 veterans per day committed suicide in 2012, and these stories, with their blunt depictions of homefront traumas, seem determined to remind us of that number.
+According to the Department of Veterans Affairs, an estimated 22 veterans per daycommitted suicide in 2012, and these stories, with their blunt depictions of homefront traumas, seem determined to remind us of that number.
 Taken as a whole, they are a damning body of evidence, heartbreaking not only for their portraits of the burden of war, but for their understanding of just how few were asked to bear it.
 As the narrator of Phil Klay’s “Redeployment” remarks, summing up his fated trip to the mall: “We took my combat pay and did a lot of shopping.
 Which is how America fights back against the terrorists.”

 Although these books are set during and after the Iraq war, what lingers in the background—just as Iraq now lingers in the background of any debate on foreign policy — is that period from September 11, 2001 to May 1, 2003.
 From 9/11 to Mission Accomplished.
 These fictions condemn a war fought and sold under false pretenses.
 We believed we could fight our wars with good intentions and credit cards and bumper stickers instead of open debate and shared national sacrifice.
 These fictions are testaments to the depths of our delusions from that select few we sent out to do the actual dirty work of fighting in the long shadows of 9/11.